uc-cdis/gen3.org/content/resources/user/cli-submission.md

 - Indexing manifest: Created for each submission and submits both authorization and file level information into the [Indexd microservice](https://github.com/uc-cdis/indexd).

 The creation and submission of these files is covered below.

+  >Note: The recommended (and simplest) way for Gen3 to provide controlled access to data is via Signed URLs.
+Signed URLs are the only fully cloud-agnostic method supported by Gen3 and additionally are supported by all major cloud resource providers.
+They also allow for short-lived, temporary access to the data for reduced risk.
+Lastly, utilizing signed URLs places very few restrictions on the organization of data within could bucket(s).

 * * *
 ## 4. Create Bucket Mapping and Manifest Files